 Namely, this command shows the current weather in the streamer’s location.

-So, this specific command creates a well-known rock, paper, scissors game between the streamer and a random viewer.
+So, rock paper scissors command creates a well-known rock, paper, scissors game between the streamer and a random viewer.

-Even though this command might look silly to many people, this way streamers can engage their viewers, make a good connection and interact with them, get more followers and “positive points”, and, eventually, create a strong community on Twitch.
+Even though rock paper scissors command might look silly to many people, this way streamers can engage their viewers, make a good connection and interact with them, get more followers and “positive points”, and, eventually, create a strong community on Twitch.

-This command writes down a random fun fact in the chat.
+This is a random fun facts command and it writes down a random fun fact in the chat.

 The current database contains 150 fun facts.